Selling On-line, a 24/7 Opportunity

 The USDA’s first survey of Local Food Marketing Practices, conducted in 2015, found 167,009 U.S. farms sold $8.7 billion in edible food directly to consumers, retailers, institutions, and local distributors.
 Consumers accounted for 35 percent of these direct food sales, and retailers, 27 percent.
-Direct farm sales include both fresh foods and processed or value added products such as bottled milk, cheese, meat, jam, cider, wine, etc.1
+Direct farm sales include both fresh foods and processed or value-added products such as bottled milk, cheese, meat, jam, cider, wine, etc.

-Although 73 percent of all farms in the survey reported internet access, only 8 percent sold product via on-line market places.
-Not too long ago, access to reliable internet service proved to be a barrier to on-line sales for farms in different parts of the country but, since three-quarter of the farms responding to the survey had access, that problem can’t be the deterrent any longer.
+Although 73 percent of all farms in the survey reported internet access, only 8 percent sold products via online marketplaces.
+Not too long ago, access to reliable internet service proved to be a barrier to online sales for farms in different parts of the country but, since three-quarter of the farms responding to the survey had access, that problem can’t be the deterrent any longer.
 The popularity of sites like Amazon, countless retail sites, and the annual “Black Friday and Internet Monday” shopping seasons, attest to the potential customer base that exist for on-line sales.
-So why aren’t more direct marketing farms selling their products through on-line sales channels?
+So why aren’t more direct marketing farms selling their products through online sales channels?
 Why don’t more direct marketing farms engage in e-commerce?

 But like any other marketing channel, you need to consider both the positive and negative impacts launching on-line sales can bring to your business.